 In short, the integration is satisfactory in all respects and I have had no problems of any kind, either in playback or synchronization.
 What remains is for the possibility to use streaming platforms to come along, and not just Deezer but some others who want to jump on the same bandwagon.
 Only time will provide answers.

 Garmin Pay is still a work in progress.
-The reason for this is the same as all other wireless payment platforms, be it Apple, Google, Fitbit or Samsung (among others).
-The contactless payment system is not something that is "talked about" with Visa or any other card issuer, but Garmin has to reach agreements with each of the banks.
-And to add to the pain, not all cards from approved banks are compatible with the system.
+The reason is the same that plagues all other wireless payment platforms, be it Apple, Google, Fitbit or Samsung (among others).
+The contactless payment system is not something that is "talked about" with Visa or any other card issuer, but rather Garmin must come to agreements with each of the banks.
+And to add insult to injury, on top of that, not all approved bank cards are compatible with the system.

 But it's not Garmin's fault, it's the way the financial sector is organized.
 Contrary to what's happening with commerce in general where the user experience and consumer satisfaction come first, in the banking sector what still comes first is profit, so no one wants to pass up the opportunity to make a few cents on every transaction.